rmw/talks/bios.md

 ## Long

 Rebecca Miller-Webster is a software engineer, conference organizer, and educator.
-She is the founder of [Write/Speak/Code](http://www.writespeakcode.com) and VP of Engineering at
+She is the founder of [Write/Speak/Code](http://www.writespeakcode.com) and CTO at
 [Polymathic](http://teampolymathic.com/).

 Rebecca has been developing software professionally for over a decade, previously organized [GORUCO](http://goruco.com), and was the founding teacher at Dev Bootcamp NYC.
 She has taught hundreds of coders of all experience levels in software development, public speaking, leadership, communication and oppression.